spazznolo/spazznolo.github.io/_posts/2023-05-22-goalie-performance-2.md

 </p>
 <p>
 <h5>Adjusted Save Percentage</h5>
-It is well-known that not all shots are equal.
-Various Expected Goals (xG) models have been developed to account for this.
-Fortunately, Peter Tanner's website <a href="https://moneypuck.com/about.htm">MoneyPuck</a> provides detailed data on each unblocked shot in the NHL, including the probability of the shot being a goal.
+All shots are not equal.
+This is established.
+Many Expected Goals (xG) models have been developed to account for this.
+Fortunately, Peter Tanner's website <a href="https://moneypuck.com/index.html">MoneyPuck</a> provides detailed data on each unblocked shot in the NHL, including the probability of the shot being a goal according to his <a href="https://moneypuck.com/about.htm">logistic regression model</a>.
 </p>
 <p>
-To adjust a goalie's save percentage, we can incorporate these predictions from MoneyPuck.
-One approach to retain the performance measure as a rate is as follows:
+To adjust a goalie's save percentage for shot quality, we can incorporate these expected goal probabilities from MoneyPuck.
+Usually, after accounting for shot quality, goalie performance is measured by the number of goals saved above expected.
+This changes the metric from a rate (percentage of shots saved) which is bounded by 0 and 1 to one that can include any real number.
+Unfortunately, the beta distribution only works with rates.
+One approach to retain the metric as a rate, and thus the beta distribution as prior, is as follows:
 </p>
 <p>
 Fenwick Save Percentage (FSV%) = 1 - (Goals Against / Fenwick Shots Against)<br>